mathletema/compositor/README.md

-# jOS: a clone of the iPod Nano 6th gen.
+# a launcher for an iPod nano clone.

 ![screenshot](recording.gif)